French court cancels Monsanto weedkiller permit on safety grounds

 The association had also contested the process by which the EU renewed the general license for glyphosate, seeking a referral to the European Court of Justice, but the French administrative court said such action was not necessary.

-(Reporting by Sudip Kar-Gupta and Gus Trompiz; Editing by Ludwig Burger and Alexander Smith)
+(Reporting by Sudip Kar-Gupta and Gus Trompiz; Additional reporting by Patricia Weiss; Editing by Ludwig Burger and Alexander Smith)